 - How to activate night mode/blue light filter by default on Android

 - How to activate night mode on phones from other manufacturers

 How to activate night mode as a default setting

-Recognizing the importance of this mode, Google decided to integrate it into newer versions of Android such as Android Oreo.
-The latest, Android Pie, also has the night mode function.
+Recognizing the importance of this mode, Google decided to integrate it into older versions of Android such as Android Oreo.
+The latest, Android 10, also has the night mode function.
 So long as your phone has reasonably up-to-date software, you can enable night mode like so.

 - You can also configure it so that Night Light will turn off automatically at certain times

 So, you've looked through your current phone's settings and it doesn't appear to have a night mode.
 This can happen, especially if you're on Android One or stock Android, without any extras added by Google or the manufacturer's UI.
 You shouldn't worry though.

 At the moment there are a number of apps available on Google Play that allow you to achieve the same result.
 One of the most popular ones around at the moment is Bluelight Filter.
 It has the same functionalities as those you find on Android, with even more options - selecting the filter color from seven available shades, shortcuts on the home screen, a notification widget and an activation time schedule.

 - App version: 2.4.3